 The Internal Audit Department ("IAD") periodically conducts operational audits in order to evaluate the structure and performance of BNG Bank's risk management systems and to assess compliance with the applicable legislation.
 The IAD functions as an independent entity within BNG Bank and reports to the Executive Board.
 BNG Bank also has an independent Compliance Officer charged with monitoring compliance with all relevant legislation.
 The duties, position and authorities of this compliance function are recorded in the BNG Compliance Regulations.
 The Legal, Tax and Compliance department is involved if necessary in the supervision of employee conduct.
-The Executive Board periodically discusses the structure and performance of BNG Bank's internal risk management and control systems with the Supervisory Board and the Audit & Risk Committee.
+The Executive Board periodically discusses the structure and performance of BNG Bank's internal risk management and control systems with the Supervisory Board and the Risk Committee.

 The Banking Code (Code Banken), drawn up by the Dutch Association of Banks and originating from recommendations in response to the credit crisis of the Dutch Advisory Committee on the Future of Banks, offers guidance for improving risk management processes.
-In conformity with the Banking Code, BNG Bank's Supervisory Board adopts a "risk appetite" statement each year.
+In conformity with the Banking Code and in line with further guidance by the Financial Stability Board, BNG Bank's Supervisory Board adopts a "risk appetite" statement each year.
 The "risk appetite" statement sets out the aggregated level and types of risk BNG Bank is willing to assume in order to achieve its strategic objectives and business plan.
 The primary objective is to map the risks as well as the reasons why these risks are being taken and to make sure they are within the risk capacity.
 The risk capacity is the maximum level of risk that the organisation can assume given its current level of resources before breaching constraints determined by regulatory capital and liquidity needs, the operational environment (e.g. technical infrastructure, risk management capabilities, expertise) and obligations, also from a conduct perspective, to depositors, policyholders, shareholders, fixed income investors, as well as other customers and stakeholders.
 The risk appetite statement is evaluated every year and adjusted where necessary, before being adopted by the Supervisory Board.
 The risk appetite statement serves as a risk tolerance guideline for the various risk types and the associated control frameworks and limits.
 A risk appetite statement is somewhat high level by nature and the real challenge is to align daily risk taking operations with the risk appetite.
 Therefore BNG Bank applies its risk appetite statement to individual risk limits and business targets that can be monitored on a regular basis.
 For example, BNG Bank's periodic monitoring program requires quarterly reports on whether BNG Bank remains within its individual risk appetite limits.
-In 2015, BNG Bank remained within its risk appetite limits, including in respect of return-on-equity, which was 7.6% in 2015, 1.1% above the minimum 6.5% target.
+In 2016, BNG Bank remained within its risk appetite limits, including in respect of return-on-equity which was 11.5% in 2016, 5.0% above the minimum 6.5% target.

 Risk management uses a set of reports aimed at both internal risk management and accountability for that risk management towards external stakeholders.
-BNG Bank applies the 'standardised approach' in reporting credit risk to the ECB and the 'basic indicator approach' in reporting operational risk.
+BNG Bank applies the 'standardised approach' in reporting credit risk to the ECB and also the 'standardised approach' in reporting operational risk, switching from the 'basic indicator approach' that was used until 1 July 2016 for operational risk.
 In addition, BNG Bank ensures that the reports meet increasingly strict requirements on aspects such as capital and liquidity.